sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

    - There are multiple to choose from.
 Consider Gold (Au), Nickel (Ni), Tin (Sn), and Silver (Ag).
 Let's focus on the most common ones, Gold and Tin.
 According to this [Molex article](https://www.molex.com/en-us/blog/gold-or-tin-vs-gold-and-tin), essentially, gold connectors are more durable than tin, maintain a durable connection over time and never mix the types of connectors while tin connectors are cheaper, do the job, but may not survive many mating cycles. **Tldr; buy what's available and never don't mix mating materials.
 Tin is cheap.
 Gold is highly reliable.** Some connectors may be made of both (AU/SN).
    - Make sure that the pins and sockets are of the same materials when buying your parts.
 There are gold (Au), tin (Sn), nickel (Ni), and silver (Ag)
 4. **Is it available to buy?**
-   Availability is the bane of car parts.
+   - Availability is the bane of car parts.
 The parts exist, but your job is to find out who sells them and who has them for the cheapest price. **Tl;dr: If a kit exists, buy the kit.** Hunting for the same part after the fact will ruin your future days.

 #### Splicing wires with CMA

 <img src="https://m.media-amazon.com/images/I/21pP4ldV4EL.jpg" alt="485043-1 TERMINAL, OPEN BARREL SPLICE, CRIMP (5 pieces)" style="width: 200px;"/>

 Bare-metal wire splices were introduced to me by this [article from High Performance Academy](https://www.hpacademy.com/blog/how-to-splice-practical-splicing-demonstration/).
 There are three open-barrel splices.
 These splices don't go by the usual AWG size but by the CMA or *Circular Mil Area*.
 Each wire has an estimated density of wires, giving us a particular area.
 Thinner wires have smaller CMA; thicker wires have larger CMA.
 This chart is a general reference for wire CMA.
 The chart below is an average I found on wire CMA, but it's close enough to club-spec.

-The advantage to these open-barrel types is that it doesn't include insulation and lets me see the wires physically spliced with a good connection without having to guess when putting them into a butt connector.
+These crimps can be harder to use because it is much smaller, but the advantage to these open-barrel types is that it doesn't include insulation and lets me see the wires physically spliced with a good connection without having to guess when putting them into a butt connector.

 The issue I had with butt connectors was that I couldn't inspect the crimp after the fact, just pulling on it and hoping it stays.
 The connectors are slightly bulkier by comparison, but when you have to splice multiple wires in an area, it can look messy.
 Using the open-barrel splices lets us resolve both issues!